 I’m a member of the press and I want to interview someone for content that I’m producing.
 Where do I go?

-You can email Jasmine McGhee at email@example.com.
+You can email us at firstname.lastname@example.org.
 Please note that Heron generally limits our press engagements to opportunities relevant to our strategy and current activities.

 My organization is hosting a conference/webinar this year, and we’re looking for a member of the Heron team to participate as a speaker.
 Who do I talk to?

 For conference-related inquiries, you can email email@example.com.
 Please note that we are a small team with limited capacity for events, and therefore tend to restrict our conference attendance and speaking engagements to mission-specific opportunities.

 I would like to send my resume to the Heron team.
 Where should I direct it?

 Thanks for the interest.
 We post all open positions here.
 If there is an open position, you can submit your resume directly through our online portal.

 Does Heron offer internship opportunities?

 Heron offers internship opportunities occasionally, based on office capacity and need.
 Careers and internships are posted here.